gantrol/10x/references/How_to_Do_Great_Work.md

 So I'm going to pull a sneaky trick on you.
 Do you want to do great work, or not?
 Now you have to decide consciously.
 Sorry about that.
 I wouldn't have done it to a general audience.
 But we already know you're interested.

 Don't worry about being presumptuous.
 You don't have to tell anyone.
 And if it's too hard and you fail, so what?
 Lots of people have worse problems than that.
-In fact you'll be lucky if it's the worst problem you have.
+In fact, you'll be lucky if it's the worst problem you have.

 Yes, you'll have to work hard.
 But again, lots of people have to work hard.
 And if you're working on something you find very interesting, which you necessarily will if you're on the right path, the work will probably feel less burdensome than a lot of your **peers'**.